raymondkeogh/gameoflife/README.md

 I would like to thank:

-- My mentor Maranatha Ilesanmi for his excellent guidance and encouragment.
+- My mentor Maranatha Ilesanmi for his encouragement, excellent guidance, time and support.

+- My friends and family for being my unwilling testers.